-The Difference Between Anger and Frustration
+The Connection Between Anger and Frustration

 Recognizing Your Child’s Frustration

-- “It doesn’t matter whether I work on my homework for 20 minutes or two hours.
+“It doesn’t matter whether I work on my homework for 20 minutes or two hours.
 Either way, it comes back all marked in red.”

-- “I knew that history chapter on the bus this morning.
+“I knew that history chapter on the bus this morning.
 But by the time I took the quiz after lunch, I couldn’t remember half of it.”

-- “Some kids don’t want to be friends with me and I don’t know why.”
+“Kids don’t want to be friends with me and I don’t know why.”

-- Resist taking risks or trying new things because they think they’ll probably fail.
+Avoid taking risks or trying new things because they think they’ll probably fail.

 Recognizing Your Child’s Anger

-- They’ve been dealt a bad hand in life.
+They’ve been dealt a bad hand in life.

 It’s not fair that things are easy for everyone else.

 No one understands them.